 - They must be appropriate to define the characteristics of the product or service.
 This entails that only those specifications of the ecolabels which relate to the subject-matter of the contract can be used.
-If eco-labels contain criteria that relate to the general management practice of the company making the product or offering the service, these generally are ineligible as technical specifications. - The requirements for the eco-label must be based on scientific information - The requirements must have been adopted using a participatory approach, and be accessible to all interested parties - You cannot require tenderers to be registered under a certain eco-label scheme, and must always accept equivalent means of verifying compliance with your requirements (such as a technical dossier of the manufacturer or a test report from a recognised body). - 61 Article 23(6) of Directive 2004/18/EC specifies that all stakeholders such as government bodies, consumers, manufacturers, distributors and environmental organisations should be able to participate in the procedure for adoption of eco-labels.
+If eco-labels contain criteria that relate to the general management practice of the company making the product or offering the service, these generally are ineligible as technical specifications. - The requirements for the eco-label must be based on scientific information - The requirements must have been adopted using a participatory approach,61 and be accessible to all interested parties - You cannot require tenderers to be registered under a certain eco-label scheme, and must always accept equivalent means of verifying compliance with your requirements (such as a technical dossier of the manufacturer or a test report from a recognised body).